evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 ### Charge port

-The location of the charge port is on the [left rear corner](../../../../technology/charging/connectors/#rear-corner).
-This location makes it easy to use charge stations where you need to back up into the charger.
+The charge port is conveniently located at the [left rear corner](../../../../technology/charging/connectors/#rear-corner) of the vehicle, facilitating easy access when backing into charging stations.
 The connector types vary between the different markets.
 This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) for Europe.
-See full specifications for all markets.
+For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}